High-speed XYZ-nanopositioner for scanning ion conductance microscopy

-The Z-nanopositioner mounted on the XY-nanopositioner, as illustrated in Fig. 2(a), is designed to achieve the following demands: (i) a high mechanical resonance frequency, (ii) nanopipette displacement along its length, without causing motion and vibrations in the lateral directions, and (iii) easy removal of a nanopipette from the Z-nanopositioner.
+The Z-nanopositioner mounted on the XY-nanopositioner, as illustrated in Fig. \ref{f2}(a), is designed to achieve a high mechanical resonance frequency and hence a large $v_\textrm{f}$.
 The frame body of the XYZ-nanopositioner was fabricated from alloy A7075.
 Before constructing the actual device, we conducted a finite-element analysis (FEA) to estimate the mechanical properties of designed structures, using a commercially available finite-element package, COMSOL Multiphysics 5.0 (COMSOL AB).
-The following mechanical parameters for the alloy A7075/piezoactuator were used in the FEA simulation: Young's modulus, 72/33.9 GPa; Poisson's ratio, 0.3/0.3; density, 2810/7800 kg/m3.
-The central idea for suppressing unwanted mechanical vibrations in the Z-nanopositioner is the use of momentum cancellation\cite{ando2001high}.
-That is, the hollow Z-piezoactuator (AE0505D08D-H0F, NEC/Tokin) is sandwiched with a pair of identical diaphragm-like flexures\cite{yong2013design} [Fig. 2(b)] so that the center of mass of the Z-piezoactuator shows negligible change during fast displacement.
-The flexures were designed to have a stiffness of $\sim$18.2 N/$\mu$m, which provides a suitable preload to the actuator ($\sim$10-20 N).
+The following mechanical parameters for the alloy A7075/piezoactuator were used in the FEA simulation: Young's modulus, 72/\SI{33.9}{GPa}; Poisson's ratio, 0.3/0.3; density, 2810/\SI{7800}{kg/m^3}.
+The central idea for suppressing unwanted mechanical vibrations in the Z-nanopositioner is the use of momentum cancellation~\cite{ando2001high}.
+That is, the hollow Z-piezoactuator (AE0505D08D-H0F, NEC/Tokin) is sandwiched with a pair of identical diaphragm-like flexures~\cite{yong2012design}[Fig. \ref{f2}(b)] so that the center of mass of the Z-piezoactuator shows negligible change during fast displacement.
+The flexures were designed to have a stiffness of $\sim$\SI{18.2}{N/\micro m}, which provides a suitable preload to the actuator ($\sim$10--\SI{20}{N}).
 The magnitude of the preload is adjustable with screws.